-You'll want to try these authentic baked Alaska recipes!
-This is truly one of the world's most extraordinary desserts, yet it is quite easy and very economical to make at home.
-It simply calls for sponge cake, ice cream, and meringue.
+Try a traditional baked Alaska recipe!
+This is truly one of the world's most extraordinary frozen desserts, yet it is quite easy and very economical to make at home.

 The Boston Cooking-School Cook Book (1896)

 2-quart brick of ice cream, thin sheet sponge cake.
-Make meringue of eggs and sugar as in Meringue [below], cover a board with white paper, lay on sponge cake, turn ice cream on cake (which should extend 1/2 inch beyond cream), cover with meringue, and spread smoothly.
+Make meringue of eggs and sugar as in Meringue, cover a board with white paper, lay on sponge cake, turn ice cream on cake (which should extend 1/2 inch beyond cream), cover with meringue, and spread smoothly.

-Place on oven grate [rack] and brown quickly in hot oven.
-The board, paper, cake, and meringue are poor conductors of heat, and prevent the cream from melting.
-Slip the paper on ice cream platter.
+Place on oven grate (oven rack) and brown quickly in hot oven.
+The board, paper, cake, and meringue are poor conductors of heat and prevent the cream from melting.
+Slip the paper onto ice cream platter.

 Dainty Desserts for Dainty People (1915)

 Whites of six eggs, 6 tablespoons powdered sugar, 2 quarts vanilla Philadelphia brick ice cream, thin sheet sponge cake, 1/4 teaspoonful vanilla.

 Meringue: beat whites of eggs until stiff and add sugar gradually while beating constantly, then add vanilla.